Jane E. Lawton Conservation Loan Program

 In honor of the late Delegate Lawton for her dedication to Maryland’s environment and energy efficiency, the Jane E. Lawton Loan Program allows borrowers to use the cost savings generated by added improvements as the primary source of revenue for repaying the loans.
 This neutral budget impact makes the Lawton Loan Program an attractive financing opportunity for interested organizations.

 By offering Lawton Loan Program as a revolving loan fund rather than a one-time grant, Maryland is able to maximize the use of the funds.
 Repayments and interest earned by the fund will allow the program to continue making loans for the foreseeable future.
-To date, more than 50 loans have been made providing about $21 million for energy efficiency improvements across Maryland.
+In fiscal year 2015 (July 1, 2014-June 30, 2015), $1.5 million is available.

 The Jane E. Lawton Conservation Loan Program provides eligible non-profit organizations (including hospitals and private schools), local governments (including public school systems and community colleges), and businesses in Maryland a unique opportunity to reduce operating expenses by identifying and installing energy conservation improvements.

-Until August 30, 2013, $500,000 of available loan funds are reserved for non-profit organizations.
+Until August 29, 2014, $500,000 of available loan funds are reserved for non-profit organizations.
 Applications from local governments and businesses are considered together with energy savings as the key differentiating feature.
 From Sept.
-3, 2013-June 30, 2014, all available funds are pooled and loaned to eligible organizations on a first-come, first-served basis.
+2, 2014-June 30, 2015, all available funds are pooled and loaned to eligible organizations on a first-come, first-served basis.
 MEA has prepared a slide presentation that includes more information about program guidelines and the application process.

-Projects applying for funding through Lawton Loans should have a simple payback of 10 years or less.
+Projects applying for funding through Lawton Loans must have a simple payback of 10 years or less.
 All costs necessary for implementing an energy conservation project can be considered for funding, including the technical assessment, reasonable fees for special services, plans and specifications, and the actual costs of the conservation measures.
-The interest rate for all Lawton Loans made during FY2014 (fiscal year 2014) will be 2.5 percent.
+The interest rate for all Lawton Loans made during FY2015 (fiscal year 2015) will be 2.0%.